delineateio/hashicorp-terraform-github/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This repo provides a Terraform configuration to manage a GitHub organisation.
 The solution uses Terraform Cloud as the centralised provisioning infrastructure to manage state and required secrets.
-In this specific implementation two GitHub organisations are used, one for testing and one for production.

 ## Built With